Can you guess which of these two characters is dead? Check the film section for the answer!

 - All the zombies in In The Flesh look white and their pupils in their eyes look like crosses.
 They wear make-up and contacts to appear like the living.

-- The Abyssal Exalted get this in spades - As they get more powerful, Abyssals are required to either become pale and beautiful, or decayed and monstrous.
+- The Abyssal Exalted get this in spades - As they get more powerful, Abyssals are required to either become pale (if they were light-skinned in life) and beautiful, or decayed and monstrous.
+As a high Appearance Abyssal's colors change towards the natural extreme they are closest to, Abyssals who were dark-skinned in life invert this trope, with skin colors resembling obsidian.

 - In both Vampire: The Masquerade and Vampire: The Requiem, vampires typically grow paler and less lifelike as they grow older — not because of age, but because an older vampire is more likely to have fallen a few notches down the Humanity scale and gotten closer to their Beast.
 The one exception may be the Assamites from Vampire: The Masquerade, who invert the trope by growing darker as they age, to the point where the elders of the line look like they're made of polished jet.